ChaoyueSong/X-DualNet/README.md

 cd 3d-corenet
 ```

 - Install the dependencies.
-Our code is based on Python 3.6, PyTorch 1.8.
+Our code has been tested on Python 3.6, PyTorch 1.8 (previous versions also work).
 And we also need pymesh.
 ```bash
 conda install -c conda-forge pymesh2
 ```